-- Gurgu Volcano in Final Fantasy and its unavoidable damaging floors.
+- Gulg Volcano in Final Fantasy I and its unavoidable damaging floors.
 Tip: ignore the One True Sequence and tackle this dungeon last.
-Or you can tackle the Castle of Ordeals as soon as you get the canoe and you will find the Heal Staff and the Zeus Gauntlet, allowing free healing and free offensive magic.

 - Chaos Temple at the end also serves as this, with lots of floors, mazes, tough enemies, and surprise reappearances of the four fiends.
 If you can make it to Chaos with any resources left, you're lucky.

-- The majority of the longer routes in Pokémon games are like this, owing to your Mon having a limited amount of Power Points for all four of its moves, and items used to replenish PP can't be bought in stores.
+- The majority of the longer routes in Pokémon games are like this, owing to your Mon having a limited amount of Power Points for all four of its moves, and items used to replenish PP can't be bought in stores (though, as of generation 3, PP-restoring Leppa Berries can be grown).
 The various incarnations of Victory Road are often the worst offenders, due to having lots of tough trainer battles and being really, really long.
 They also generally require multiple HM moves to progress through them, which further limits your party since you'll most likely need to haul along an HM Slave (who is generally useless in battle at these higher levels) to do the dirty work.
 Taking on the Elite Four also counts this, as you will most likely blow all of your money buying supplies and heals that will most likely all be gone by the time you get to the Champion.

 - Pokémon Colosseum has one in the shadow lab...it isn't truly long, but unlike many levels, there is no heal machine unless you backtrack to the beginning.
 Also you can't save anywhere like the handhelds.